Capello's Russia must score or go home

 "We’re continuing to hope for the best and we reckon we can get out of the group," said midfielder Oleg Shatov, whose country failed to make it past the group stages in their last two World Cups in 1994 and 2002.

-Russian commentators have sharply criticised the coach's decision to leave veteran striker Alexander Kerzhakov and midfielder Alan Dzagoev on the bench for the first two games and there could be a change there.
+Russian commentators have sharply criticized the coach's decision to leave veteran striker Alexander Kerzhakov and midfielder Alan Dzagoev on the bench for the first two games and there could be a change there.

-Kerzhakov, 31, came on in the 71st minute against South Korea and equalised three minutes later but only featured in stoppage time against Belgium.
+Kerzhakov, 31, came on in the 71st minute against South Korea and equalized three minutes later but only featured in stoppage time against Belgium.

 "Does Kerzhakov really not have enough strength?
 He can put the ball into the net.
 If we don’t score we’re going to lose,” former international defender Viktor Papayev told Sovietsky Sport newspaper.